impr-learning/English/04-Doing-Lunch.md

 Nice to meet you.
 Have you worked here long?

 ### Tom
-Sorry, I'm quite busy right now – I've got a big deal just coming through.
-But let's get together sometime.
+Sorry, I'm quite busy right now – I've got a big deal just `coming through`.
+But let's `get together` sometime.
 Um... can you do lunch tomorrow?
+> coming through

+> get together 聚在一起；组织；聚会

 ### Anna
 You want me to do lunch?
 Well, I'm not very -